 - Contemporary Literature

 The Douglas C. Houchens Professor of English, I have taught at Davidson since 1998.
 My teaching interests include poetry and fiction writing, 20th- and 21st-century world literatures, and critical theory.
 I often work with students interested in lives as creative writers.

-My poems have been awarded three Pushcart Prizes, two inclusions in Best American Poetry, the Fineline Prize from the Mid-American Review, the Lucille Medwick Memorial Award from the Poetry Society of America, and the 2013 and the 2014 Randall Jarrell Prizes.
-Long Division received the 2012 North Carolina Book Award in Poetry, and was short-listed for the Rilke Prize, the Eric Hofer Award, and the Brockman-Campbell Award.
+My poems have been awarded three Pushcart Prizes, two inclusions in Best American Poetry; the Fineline Prize from the Mid-American Review; the Lucille Medwick Memorial Award from the Poetry Society of America; and the 2013, 2014, and 2019 Randall Jarrell Prizes.
+Long Division received the 2012 North Carolina Book Award in Poetry, and was short-listed for the Rilke Prize.
 Whale Man was a finalist for Foreword Review's "Book of the Year" Award in 2011, in the category of Literary Fiction.
 The Ladder received the 2017 Brockman-Campbell Award from the North Carolina Poetry Society for "Book of the Year."

-New work of mine may be found in American Poetry Review, Barrow Street, Kenyon Review and elsewhere.
+New work of mine may be found in American Poetry Review, Los Angeles Review, Virginia Quarterly Review, and elsewhere.

 - ENG 110 Literature and Social Change